nextflow-io/nextflow/docs/workflow.md

 Workflows were introduced in DSL2.
 If you are still using DSL1, see the {ref}`dsl1-page` page to learn how to migrate your Nextflow pipelines to DSL2.
 :::

-## Implicit workflow
+## Entry workflow

-A script can define a single workflow without a name (also known as the *implicit workflow*), which is the default entrypoint of the script.
+A script can define a single workflow without a name (also known as the *entry workflow*), which is the default entrypoint of the script.
 The `-entry` command line option can be used to execute a different workflow as the entrypoint at runtime.

 :::{note}
-Implicit workflow definitions are ignored when a script is included as a module.
+Entry workflow definitions are ignored when a script is included as a module.
 This way, a script can be written such that it can be either imported as a module or executed as a pipeline.
 :::

 ## Named workflows